-This bill proposes comprehensive reforms to the municipal court system in North Dakota, particularly focusing on the jurisdiction and operational structure of these courts.
-It introduces a new subsection to section 27-05-06, allowing district courts to handle city ordinance enforcement cases in cities with populations under five thousand that do not have a municipal court.
-Additionally, a new chapter, 40-18.1, is established to define the creation, jurisdiction, and procedural requirements for municipal courts, including the election of judges and the provision of necessary facilities.
+This bill proposes comprehensive reforms to the municipal court system in North Dakota, particularly focusing on jurisdiction and operational procedures.
+It introduces a new subsection to section 27-05-06, allowing district courts to hear cases concerning city ordinances in cities with populations under five thousand that lack a municipal court.
+Additionally, a new chapter, 40-18.1, is established to define the creation, jurisdiction, and procedural requirements for municipal courts, including the election and qualifications of municipal judges and the provision of necessary facilities.
 The bill also amends laws regarding the representation of indigent defendants, mandating that cities cover defense expenses in municipal court cases, and repeals outdated sections related to ordinance violations and municipal judges.

 Adopted by the House Political Subdivisions Committee: 29-07-01.1